JasperHof/JasperHof.github.io/_docs/performance.md

 ---
-title: Performance of LDAK-KVIK
+title: Performance
 description: Performance of LDAK-KVIK
 ---
 <script type="text/javascript" async
   src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.7/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-# Performance
+# Performance of LDAK-KVIK

 We assessed the performance of LDAK-KVIK based on run time, type 1 error and power using both simulated data and data from the UK Biobank.

 <a id="runtime"></a>

-## Run time of LDAK-KVIK
+## Run time

 We compared the run time and memory requirements of LDAK-KVIK with BOLT-LMM, Regenie, fastGWA and GCTA-LOCO when applied to 690k SNPs, using either 63k or 368k individuals.
 Regenie and fastGWA were used for both quantitative and binary phenotypes, while BOLT-LMM and GCTA-LOCO were only applied to quantitative traits.
 The results are presented in the table below: